sumansaurabh/bb-basic-test/GCP.md

 * Fully automated routing

 This setup is extremely powerful and scalable, and the JSON backend creation is the **key trick** that Google never documents.

----

-If you want, I can also produce:

-✅ A Terraform module for this
-✅ A GitHub Actions pipeline to auto-renew certificates ✅ A Cloudflare-compatible renewal script
-✅ A version for *multiple Cloud Run services behind the same LB*

-Just tell me!